OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Wrong choices may have devastating costs

 Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation (FI).
 There are no other options.
-The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
+The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders only one option: full importation.

 Is free circulation a blessing or a straitjacket for an EU outsider?

-The EU-term, Free Circulation, does not mean that the aircraft can be used for any and all purposes once the aircraft has been fully imported.
+The EU term, free circulation, does not mean that the aircraft can be used for any and all purposes once the aircraft has been fully imported.
 The consequence is quite often the opposite.
 Full importation of an aircraft can become a straitjacket if the importing entity has been deducting VAT (used for corporate owners) or used a VAT exemption (used by commercial operators).

 EU free circulation = EU VAT impacts on all worldwide flights